Joseon Army: Gunpowder

+Hwacha

 The Koreans use the hwacha – multiple rocket-propelled arrows.
 The hwacha consisted of a two-wheeled cart carrying a board filled with holes into which the soldiers inserted singijeons.
 It could fire up to 200 singijeon, a type of rocket arrow, all at once.
 The hwacha also has a variant called the munjong hwacha.
 It can simultaneously fire 100 rocket arrows or 200 small chongtong bullets with changeable modules.
 Another variant was the mangam hwacha, a boxed cart with large faces of a dokkaebi painted on all three sides of the cart.
 Armed with forty seungja-chongtongs with fourteen in the front and thirteen on the left and right sides, only two soldiers can manage it, one firing the rows and the other reloads.
 They can fire 600 bullets, with each barrel holding 15 shots.
 The hwacha mainly was deployed during the Siege of Pyongyang in January 1593 and the Battle of Haengju in March 1593.

+Cannons

 The cheon "heaven" or "sky," Ji "earth," Hyeon "black," and Hwang "yellow" or "gold" names are not significant, being the first four characters of the Thousand Character Classic.
 His son, Sejong, also made many improvements and increased the ranges of these cannons (called hwapo and later hwatong "fire tube" and chongtong "gun tube").
-The seungja "victory gun," was a chongtong that serves as a standard Korean gun.
-It was a handheld shotgun-like cannon attached to a staff that fired by lighting a fuse, a large arrow, a bullet, and 15 small pellets.
-The gunners used the seungja chongtong as a two-handed club in melee combat.
-Another variant was the soseungja chongtong, a handheld cannon attached to a gunstock that fired a bullet and a large arrow; like the seungja, it could only fire by lighting the fuse.
 In the early 1500s, the bullanggi (불랑기/佛狼機), a breech-loading swivel gun, was introduced to Korea from Portugal via China.
 It was divided into sizes 1 through 5, in decreasing size.
 The small but powerful cannons of this era saw extensive use during the Japanese invasions of Korea (1592–98) by both the Joseon Army and the navy.
 Mortars used at this time were the chongtong-wan'gue, byeoldae-wan'gu, dae-wan'gu, jung-wan'gu, and so-wan'gu.
 These fired stones, or the bigeukjincheonre, are timed explosive shells.
-In 1596, the seungja were phased out in favor of Japanese-style muskets and arquebuses.
-The Koreans called these jochong (조총/鳥銃), which means 'An accurate gun even shoot down a flying bird.'
 The Hong'ipo (Korean: 홍이포; Hanja: 紅夷砲) was a cannon introduced from the Netherlands by Hendrick Hamel and others in the 1650s.
 Joseon also used this cannon during the 1866 French campaign against Korea, the 1871 United States expedition to Korea, and the Ganghwa Island incident of September 20, 1875.